miigdm/doc/how_to_edit_partials_and_templates_header,_footer,.md

-# How to edit partials and templates (header, footer, content elements)
+# How to edit partials and templates (header, footer)

 ###Step 1